Method

 Six axes × six modifiers

-The Origin typology is defined on six behaviour axes: activation, resource priority, analytical reasoning, rule orientation, threat response, scope of concern.
+The ten Origins are defined along six behavioural axes: activation, resource priority, mode of analysis, rule orientation, threat response, scope.
 Each axis is a spectrum, not a category.
-Origins are different patterns on these spectra.
+Origins land in different places along these spectrums.

 Uncertainty report

 The posterior is a distribution, not a verdict.
-ChoiceCodex does not hide that: the top three Origins are visible, a confidence band is reported, sub-threshold readings are flagged as uncertain.
+ChoiceCodex does not conceal it.
+The top three Origins are shown.
+A confidence band is reported.
+Readings below threshold are marked uncertain.

 What we avoid